-EMS 282 EMS Instructor Coordinator II (4 CR)
+EMS 282 EMS INSTRUCTOR COORDINATOR II (4 CR)

 This course is the second of three consecutive courses designed to prepare currently licensed EMT or AEMT for State EMS Instructor Coordinator Licensure.
 This course is a Michigan Department of Community Health EMS and Trauma Systems section approved program.
 This course includes state mandated modules with a primary focus on state requirements for EMS education.
 This semester includes; guided student teaching, guidance in didactic and laboratory skills, information related to adhering to state mandates policies and procedures EMS education.
+Instructor Permission Required.
+All EMS students must complete EDU 290 Instructional Skills Workshop as the third course component.